Exam procedures for CS51 #

 Exam tactics #

 We turn now from instructions and procedures to friendly advice.
-It’s useful to think ahead about tactics for doing this exam, because certain properties of the exam are unusual, namely,
+It’s useful to think ahead about tactics for taking this exam, because certain properties of the exam are unusual, namely,

 The exam is open book, open notes, and open